meliani/Career-Center/README.md

 ## How to contribute

-Clone -> Create Feature Branche -> Change -> Commit -> Open pull request
+Fork to your account -> Clone locally -> Create Feature Branche -> Make your changes -> push to your github -> Open pull request on main repo

+OR

-Open Issue -> explain your idea or join a gist for example.
+Open an Issue here -> explain your idea or join a gist for example.

+OR

+Start a topic in discussion panel.

 ## Code quality